siarhei-belavus/n8n-cursor-speckit/README.md

 ## FAQ

 **Q: Do I need to use all commands for every workflow?**
-A: No. Use appropriate commands for complexity:
+A: No. Use appropriate commands for complexity.
-- Simple workflows: `/n8n.build`
-- Production workflows: Full Speckit
-- Code conversions: `/n8n.code` + `/n8n.analyze`

 **Q: Can I skip the clarification phase?**
 A: Yes, but only if requirements are completely clear.
 Clarification prevents rework.

-**Q: How long does the full Speckit process take?**
-A: 1-2 days for complex workflows vs. 2-3 days traditional (with less rework).

 **Q: Can I use this for existing workflows?**
 A: Yes!
 Use `/n8n.specify` to create initial spec from workflow description, then `/n8n.align` to sync with actual workflow JSON.